Mbappe closing in on PSG return with Tuchel 'very surprised' about bans | Goal.com

 Tuchel was full of praise for his side following their win over Metz that came despite Paris playing the final 25 minutes with 10 men after a red card to Abdou Diallo.

 "This team is amazing.
 I love this state of mind.
 We deserved to win.
-Winning with nine players against eleven is very strong," he said.
+Winning with nine players against 11 is very strong," he said.